Chart Color Schemes

 Ulladulla Surrounds has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 22 projects likely to impact the area.
-Key projects include Milton Ulladulla Bypass, South Street Mixed Use Development, Ulladulla Harbour Masterplan, and Ulladulla Sports Park Master Plan.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact the region.
+Notable initiatives include Milton Ulladulla Bypass, South Street Mixed Use Development, Ulladulla Harbour Masterplan, and Ulladulla Sports Park Master Plan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.